SaturdayGenfo/saturdaygenfo.github.io/content/posts/symmetric-gradients.md

 bibliography: references.bib
 ---

-There shouldn't be anything exceptionally difficult about differentiating with respect to symmetric matrices.
+There shouldn't be anything particularly difficult about differentiating with respect to symmetric matrices.

 Differentiation is defined over abstract spaces.
 And the set of real symmetric matrices $\mathbb{S}_n(\mathbb{R})$ is not special.
 And yet, this past semester, Paul and I, along with a student, Aleksandr, ran into problems.